-The truth is, if you’re going to be in Hiroshima a while, you’d find your way to Molly Malone’s (just ‘Molly’s’ to regulars) on Chuo Dori sooner or later without my help.
+The truth is, if you’re going to be in Hiroshima a while, you will find your way to Molly Malone’s (just ‘Molly’s’ to regulars) on Chuo Dori sooner or later without my help.
 Hopefully, though, you’ll make that sooner, because if any place in town has a right to call itself “Hiroshima’s local,” this welcoming and comfortable pub is it.

 Molly’s just celebrated fifteen years in business, which means it’s finally getting banged up enough to come into its own as a proper pub.
-For a newcomer to town, the principal draw here will be the people.
+For a newcomer to town, the main draw here will be the people.
 Manager Mark Gardiner is a consummate and old-school barman, and he takes great care in hiring cordial staff who are fluent in (at least) Japanese and English.
-In no time at all you’ll be treated like an old friend.
+In no time at all, you’ll be treated like an old friend.

 Far more successfully than most places, Molly’s manages to bring together Japanese and non-Japanese customers in an atmosphere that lends itself to relaxed, comfortable interaction.
-Some come to watch the baseball, soccer (English and international) or rugby playing on screens around the pub.
-Some come for the food, either old favorites off the regular menu or the pub’s many seasonal and special items.
-Some come because there’s no smoking (until 9 PM, at any rate), and others use the pub as a jumping-off point for a night out in the lively Nagarekawa drinking district that sprawls eastward to the Kyobashi River.
+Some come to watch the baseball, soccer (English and international), or rugby playing on screens around the pub.
+Some come for the food, either old favorites off the regular menu or the pub’s many seasonal and unique items.
+Some come because there’s no smoking (until 9 pm, at any rate), and others use the pub as a jumping-off point for a night out in the lively Nagarekawa drinking district that sprawls eastward to the Kyobashi River.
 But whatever brings you in, you’re likely to find yourself lingering longer than you’d planned.

-I always enjoy the all-day Irish Breakfast, and at the moment the Mediterranean Platter is just about the only offering of its kind in town, if you’re hankering for a taste of falafel and hummus.
-There are also desserts, including a wonderful brown-bread ice cream that my own daughters insist on having every time we go.
-The drinks menu is equally impressive, with soft drinks, a respectable range of beers and ales, spirits and cocktails and, naturally, creamy pints of Guinness.
-If you’re a whisky drinker, a quick perusal of the shelves behind the bar will usually reveal a bottle too new (or too unusual) to have made it onto the menu.
+I always enjoy the all-day Irish Breakfast, and at the moment, the Mediterranean Platter is just about the only offering of its kind in town if you’re hankering for a taste of falafel and hummus.
+There are also desserts, including a wonderful brown-bread ice cream that my daughters insist on having every time we go.
+The drinks menu is equally impressive, with soft drinks, a respectable range of beers and ales, spirits and cocktails, and, naturally, creamy pints of Guinness.
+If you’re a whiskey drinker, a quick perusal of the shelves behind the bar will usually reveal a bottle too new (or too unusual) to have made it onto the menu.

-So come for the food, or for a chat, come for an important football match or for Thanksgiving dinner, but come!
+So come for the food, or a chat, come for an important football match or Thanksgiving dinner, but come!
 As the quote painted prominently along one wall says, “There are no strangers here, only friends who haven’t met.”

 All photos courtesy of the author